25 best places to visit in Denmark (by a Dane)

 Rebild Bakker has some of the most vibrant nature in Denmark.
 You can find heathland all over Denmark, but Rebild National Park is something special.

-18. Troll Forrest
+19. Troll Forrest

-The twisted trees of Denmark’s troll forests are up to 200 years old and look as though they are bewitched.
-This enchanting and a bit eerie landscape was planted as an attempt to reduce the sand flow in the area, but it didn’t work.
-Now, these strange woods can be found in Thy national park (Thagaards Plantage), Rold forest (the Troll forest) and Tisvilde.
+This enchanting and a bit eerie landscape was planted in an attempt to reduce the sand flow in the area, but it didn’t work.

-19. Bulbjerg Klint
+20. Bulbjerg Klint

-Bulbjerg Klint is a a 47m high limestone cliff and one of the most amazing places for nature in Denmark.
+Bulbjerg Klint is a 47m high limestone cliff and one of the most amazing places for nature in Denmark.

 Bird-watchers can have a field day at Bulbjerg, too.
-As the only bird cliff in Denmark, it’s home to kittiwakes, common puffins and northern fulmars.
+As the only bird cliff in Denmark, it’s home to kittiwakes, common puffins, and northern fulmars.
 Even if you’re not into birds, this place is just epic.

 What makes it special for me is the dramatic, grass-covered cliffs overlooking the roaring North Sea, and that wide-open, crisp-air feel at the top of the cliff.
 You can see it from below, too.

-20. Jammerbugten
+21. Jammerbugten

 Jammerbugten is special because of the North Sea.
 It’s home to some of the best beaches in Denmark.

-One of them is Tornby beach.
-Like most of the beaches on the north-west coast (Løkken, Blokhus, Tversted and Skiveren), it’s very popular, but Tornby is special in a way.
 It’s dotted with cute summer houses and has a lovely little ice cream shop.
 Even if you visit off-season, it’s worth stopping by (the picture below is taken off-season, in March).

-21. Stevns Klint
+22. Stevns Klint

-Stevns Klint is a UNESCO world heritage site and absolutely deserves a visit if you love nature.
-So does Møns Klint, by the way, which is located 1,5 hours south of Stevns Klint.
+So does Møns Klint, by the way, which is located 1.5 hours south of Stevns Klint.
 They’re both chalk cliffs and were formed millions of years ago when the sea covered Denmark.

 Whereas Møns Klint isn’t on the UNESCO list, Stevns Klint made it there in 2014.
 That’s because the 40-meter-high cliff shows evidence of the giant meteorite that hit Earth and caused the mass extinction about 65 million years ago.